Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

     * Type: Proposition
     * Optional: no
 * ``` registrationUtxo ``` \
-This value provides a uniqueness value that can be checked by the protocol to know if this group policy has been generated previously.
-It represents a Box.id
+An arbitrary box ID to bind to this policy.
+This value provides uniqueness that can be checked by the protocol to know if this group policy has been generated previously.
+This box ID must be unique for policy registrations across transactions.
-    * Type: TBD
+    * Type: Box.Id
     * Optional: no

 #### Implements